Sbozzolo/Jhuki/README.md

 You can also add a small shift to the grid so that the origin is not on (0,0,0) passing the `tiny_shift` argument to `Grid`.

+Another useful method is `rl_synced_every`, which returns the number of iterations at which all the refinement levels are at the same time.

 ### Working with binary black holes

 Problem: you want to simulate a binary black quasi-circular merger.
 This can be